AliceO2Group/AliceO2Group.github.io/quickstart/overview.markdown

 ## A new computing system: ALICE O<sup>2</sup>

- Given the above requirements, the readout throughput increases to 3.4TB/s.
-Such amount of data is difficult to store as it was done during Run 1 and 2.
+After the upgrade the readout throughput will increase to 3.4TB/s.
+To store such a data volume is quite challenging.

 This led us to design a new computing system for Run 3 and 4.
 In this new system the data is compressed on-the-fly by partial online reconstruction, achieving a compression factor of 30.
 In this unified design, the traditional boundary between online and offline tasks is much thinner.
 As a consequence, we have a common computing system for online and offline named "O<sup>2</sup>".